NomanGhiasy/PowerShellCommands/GettingInformation.md

 Get-ChildItem || Gets the File's\items inside a folder or drive.
 E.g: (Get-ChildItem C:\) will display all the folders and files inside the C: drive.

 Get-Process || Gets a list of all your system processes in a table format.

+Get-History || Gets a list of all the commands that have been run in the current session.